electricimp/imp-central-impt/DevelopmentGuide.md

 It is assumed that the new Project is going to be used for application firmware development, so by default the new Device Group will be a Development Device Group.

+If you create the Project for [DUT firmware](https://developer.electricimp.com/examples/factoryfirmware) development, specify the `--pre-dut` option to create a Pre-DUT Device Group.

-If you create the Project for [BlinkUp fixture firmware](https://developer.electricimp.com/examples/factoryfirmware) development, specify the `--pre-factory` option to create a Test Fixture Device Group.
+If you create the Project for [BlinkUp fixture firmware](https://developer.electricimp.com/examples/factoryfirmware) development, specify the `--pre-factory` option to create a Pre-Factory Device Group.
 In this case, you also need to specify two target Device Groups which should belong to the same Product:

-1. A Test DUT Device Group which should be of the *pre-dut* [type](./CommandsManual.md#device-group-type).
+1. A Pre-DUT Device Group which should be of the *pre-dut* [type](./CommandsManual.md#device-group-type).
     - If you have already created this Device Group, specify its ID or name as a value of the `--dut <DEVICE_GROUP_IDENTIFIER>` option.
     - If you need to create this Device Group, specify its name as a value of the `--dut <DEVICE_GROUP_IDENTIFIER>` option and add the `--create-dut` option.

-2. A Test Production Device Group which should be of the *pre-production* [type](./CommandsManual.md#device-group-type).
+2. A Pre-Production Device Group which should be of the *pre-production* [type](./CommandsManual.md#device-group-type).
     - If you have already created this Device Group, specify its ID or name as a value of the `--target <DEVICE_GROUP_IDENTIFIER>` option.
     - If you need to create this Device Group, specify its name as a value of the `--target <DEVICE_GROUP_IDENTIFIER>` option and add the `--create-target` option.